Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 * The `onSuccess()` method is called once the form has been validated and submitted.
 This is where the main functionality happens.
 If this fails the Form's `onError()` method is called

 We can see all this happening when we have a look that the Form's `handleRequest()` method.
-This is also the function we need to call to handle the requests, we simply ask the Controller for the request and pass it into the method:
+This is also the function we need to call to handle requests, we simply ask the Controller for the request and pass it into the method:

 ```php
 handleRequest($this->getServerRequest())